It’s a problem that has stumped generations of entry-level workers. How to get a job without experience? And how to get experience without a job?

 Maybe you haven’t been working, but you’ve still been busy!
 List some hobbies to show that you’re well-rounded and can follow through on commitments.
 Playing an instrument or a sport or acting in the school play all show that you have the capacity for dedication and focus.

 When writing your “Hobbies and Interests” section, try to make it fit well with the type of position you are seeking.
 Individual and team sports show that you like to stay healthy, take on challenges, and/or can get along with a team.
 Technical hobbies show that you are tech savvy, but may not have great social skills.
-Hobbies that involve socializing with others show that you have good communication and interpersonal skills.
+Hobbies that involve socialising with others show that you have good communication and interpersonal skills.

 Look Like a Professional